-Beginning in February 1973, the Royal Canadian Mint engaged in a novel program for the government of then-Prime Minister Pierre Elliott Trudeau.
-Together, they agreed the coins struck to commemorate the ’76 Summer Olympics would also help finance the massive undertaking.
+As athletes were gearing up for the 1976 Summer Olympics, the Royal Canadian Mint also began a novel program for the government of prime minister Pierre Elliott Trudeau: the coins to struck in honour of the 1976 Summer Olympics would also help finance the massive undertaking.

-The plan was to have 30 coins – 28 silver coins in denominations of $5 and $10, and two gold coins.
-It would the first time the Mint issued coins in the denominations of $5 and $10.
+Beginning in February 1973, the Mint planned to produce 30 coins, including 28 silver pieces in denominations of $5 and $10 plus two gold coins.
+It was the first time the Mint issued coins in denominations of $5 and $10.

 It was all a first for the Mint, which obtained special equipment to complete the designs.